mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 ## Prerequisites

 * Spotify account and Spotify app installed on any computer or mobile device
-	* this will be now used just as authentication, music browsing and remote control session, the bare-bones streaming will be offloaded to RPI
+	* this will be now used just as authentication, music browsing and remote control session, the bare-bones streaming will be offloaded to RPi
-* Rpi (I used Rpi 2B equipped with a USB WIFI adapter and with Debian 11, bullseye image)
+* RPi (I used RPi 2B equipped with a USB WIFI adapter and with Debian 11, bullseye image)
 * USB class-compliant audio interface (I used MOTU M6)

 The key software component will be an application called [spotifyd](https://github.com/Spotifyd/spotifyd).
-What's most interesting for us is that spotifyd supports Spotify Connect which is a feature that makes your rpi show up as a viable playback device in your official spotify application.
+What's most interesting for us is that spotifyd supports Spotify Connect which is a feature that makes your RPi show up as a viable playback device in your official spotify application.
 You can find all instructions how to get it working here [Spotifyd Wiki](https://spotifyd.github.io/spotifyd/installation/Raspberry-Pi.html?search=ystesystem).

 Thanks, bye!